amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-android-middleware.md

 #### Lack of connectivity

 Ensure your app has access to the internet then try again.

-#### Failed to flush recording before exiting the app

-Session replay stores data in memory only.
-This can lead to data loss between app starts.

-Amplitude recommends setting `amplitude.setFlushEventsOnClose(true)` (the default) to send session data to the server on each app exit.

-You can also call `sessionReplayMiddleware.flush()` or `amplitude.uploadEvents()` to flush events at any time of your choice.

 #### No events triggered through the Android SDK in the current session